-A large majority of households in both years need only one bedroom (980 households in 2019 and 1,100 households in 2025).
-The reason for this is that one bedroom of need corresponds with households that include one person and with households that include one couple, which according to the 2016 Census, comprise about 91% of two-person households.
+A large majority of households in both years need only one bedroom (457 households in 2019 and 700 households in 2025).
+The reason for this is that one bedroom of need corresponds with households that include one person and with households that include one couple, which according to the 2016 Census, comprise about 92% of two-person households.

-According to this definition of need, electoral area E contains a significant over-supply of two-bedroom homes and homes containing three or more bedrooms since only 10% of the electoral area's homes had 1 bedroom, 19% had two bedrooms and 71% had three or more bedrooms.
+According to this definition of need, electoral area F contains a significant over-supply of two-bedroom homes and homes containing three or more bedrooms since only 15% of the electoral area's homes had one bedroom, 22% had two bedrooms and 63% had three or more bedrooms.
 This only implies that many households possessed more bedrooms than they needed according to this strict definition.
-This does not prevent or indicate a contradiction with 7% of households experiencing overcrowding: it is simply the case that despite the absolute surfeit of bedrooms, some households still had less than they needed.
+This does not prevent or indicate a contradiction with 3% of households experiencing overcrowding: it is simply the case that despite the absolute surfeit of bedrooms, some households still had less than they needed.

-In 2025, it is projected that electoral area E will need an additional 111 units of housing, most of which should be one-bedroom units.
+In 2025, it is projected that electoral area F will need an additional 369 units of housing of which most should be one-bedroom units.